henningjp/TestRepo/README.rst

 **Build**

 MS Excel requires the CoolProp shared library, or Dynamic Link Library (DLL) on Windows, and will use either the 64-bit version or the 32-bit, ``__stdcall`` version.
 The instructions here are for a 64-bit windows system that will use Microsoft Visual Studio 2010 to compile *both* the 64-bit and 32-bit versions of the DLL.
-This script should be adjusted for your specific compiler.

 .. code-block:: bash